 Let’s look at a couple of important factors to consider when owning a Pistol in the 22 caliber.
 You’ll see our top 3 picks below, followed by a more in depth review of our 5 favorites for just about any arsenal.

 EDC, or everyday carry, is the firearm a concealed carrier will carry daily for self-defense.
 With the popularity of concealed carry rising many new groups of shooters are rising.
 Some of these new shooters have unique demands for their firearms.

 Some shooters are disabled and cannot handle the recoil of a centerfire firearm.
-Other shooters demand something very small and compact due to different factors in their lives.
-22 caliber handguns offer an option for shooters that fill these roles.
+Other shooters demand something very small and compact due to different factors in their lives, and 22 caliber pistols offer an option for shooters that fill these roles.

 Using rimfire cartridges for everyday carry is a very controversial subject.
 The issue is not only poor ballistic performance, but the fact rimfire is not the most reliable system for ignition.
 This can often result in failures to fire or failures to eject.

 For this reason the user choosing to carry a 22 caliber handgun should look to a revolver.
 This solves the issue of failure to eject and extract.
 If the round failures to fire the user can just pull the trigger and cycle to the next round.

 The revolver is the better choice for both small size, and small recoil.
 A 22 handgun for everyday carry makes more sense than most people give it credit for.

 22 caliber handguns are valuable for survival for numerous reasons.
 There is the affordability factor, 22 long rifle and magnum are quite cheap.
 There is also the lightweight nature of these rounds.

 These rounds are light and small enough that a brick of 500 rounds can be stored in a cargo pocket.
 This means they take up precious little space in your bug out bag.
 22 LR is a great general purpose working round for taking small game and fending off pests.